abdolence/kms-aead-rs/README.md

 ### Available optional features for Secret Vault:
 - `gcp-kms-encryption` for Google KMS envelope encryption support
 - `aws-kms-encryption` for Amazon KMS envelope encryption support
+- `encrypted-ring` using API for Ring AEAD only without any KMS envelope encryption

 All examples available at [examples](examples) directory.